lucas56098/openmpFV/README.md

 ---
 > [!Warning]
 > Construction Zone: Expect large changes in single commits.
-Thins may break, change or evolve rapidly.
+Things may break, change or evolve rapidly.
 No documentation so far...

 #### Improvements:
 - openMP parallelization of hydro calculations